SimsesLab/DTU-PCB-prototyping/README.md

    ![Design note 3](images-for-guides/kicad_design_note3.png "Design note 3")

-   3. And change both *Clearance* and *Track Width* to **0,8 mm** minimum.
-1,0 mm is likely the largest you will be able to do with most through-hole components.
+   3. And change both *Clearance* and *Track Width* to 0,8 mm **minimum**.
+1,0 mm and above, if possible, is prefered for working with most through-hole component PCB's made on the Fiber laser and CNC router.

 </details>